cdobrich/glacier-rsync-encrypted/README.md

 Store your `encryption key` safely - if you lose it, you can't decrypt your backups!

-The `backup.db` (or whatever you name it) file keeps track of what has been backed up - don't delete it!
+The `glacier.db` (or whatever you name it) file keeps track of what has been backed up - don't delete it!

 #### First-time backup with compression and encryption (manual enter key)